Home → Land Resources → NPS Training Center → ECP Cerification → How to Get Certified

 Please allow 14 days for review of the submitted materials and any follow-up.

-Due to the rigorous training and standards associated with the nationally-recognized Certified Professional in Erosion and Sedimentation Control (“CPESC”) program, Maine DEP will grant certification to those who have obtained and maintain this certification.
-Individuals with an active CPESC Certification may request Maine DEP Certification in Erosion Control Practices by submitting an application and proof of CPESC active status.
+Due to the rigorous training and standards associated with the internationally-recognized Certified Professional in Erosion and Sedimentation Control (“CPESC”) and Certified Erosion, Sediment, & StormWater Inspector (“CESSWI”) programs, Maine DEP will grant certification to those who have obtained and maintain these certifications.
+Individuals with these certifications may request Maine DEP Certification in Erosion Control Practices by submitting an application and proof of active status.
 In order to maintain certification beyond the initial certification period, provide proof of active CPESC Status for a 3-year extension.

 Recertification Process